timharek/timharek.no/content/blog/2023-12-26-passwords.md

 And don't use the same password multiple places.

-Everyone has heard this multiple times before, and it really makes sense, but in practise it's not that easy – at least not if you are supposed to remember them all in your head.
+Everyone has heard this multiple times before.
+And it really makes sense, but in practice it's not that easy – at least not if you are supposed to remember them all in your head.

 ### 1. Use a password manager